yimingsun12138/ColabGeek/README.md

 ColabGeek.update_environment()
 ```

-Initiate the Colab session by adding a new user (or change the password for the existing user) and mounting Google Drive.
+Initiate the Colab session by adding a new user (or changing the password for the existing user) and mounting Google Drive.

 ```python
 main = ColabGeek.ColabSession(user='Knight',password='midnight',mount_GD=True)